dprogm/franca-idl-concepts/README.md

 ![Proxy Architecture](res/proxy_architecture.svg)

-[1] This can be for example SOME/IP, D-Bus or a custom IPC binding.
+[1] This can be for example SOME/IP, D-Bus or a custom IPC binding. \
+[2] The target platform refers to the operating system on which the pure CommonAPI clients/servers are running.
+The target platform is usually an embedded system.
+The middleware might only be able to communicate within this target platform boundaries.
+In this case the proxy must run on the target platform too.
+The pure gRPC clients/servers are usually running on the host platform, but might also run on the target platform too.

 # Roadmap

-- [ ] Define a mapping between Franca IDL and Protocol Buffers IDL
+- [ ] Define a mapping between Franca IDL and Protobuf IDL
-- [ ] Take CommonAPI types into account and compare it with the generated C++ Protocol Buffers code
+- [ ] Take CommonAPI types into account and compare it with the generated C++ Protobuf code
+- [ ] Create a concept of how to disambiguate type names in order to make sure there are no name conflicts.
+Franca IDL has a lot of different scoping techniques like `typeCollection` where no equivalent exists in Protobuf